Caveats:

 1.The person must be engaged with something that has clear goals in order to provide direction and structure (aka Vision)

-2.The person must believe that they have a good balance between the perceived challenges of the task and their own perceived skills - they must be confident.
+2.The person must believe that they have a good balance between the perceived challenges of the task and their own perceived skills - they must be confident.3.The clearer and more immediate feedback the person receives whilst engaged, helps the person get into this "super state" and then stay there for longer

 Flow psychology provides a great tool for explaining the enjoyment people report when they embrace modern/agile software engineering practices like Test Driven Development, Pairing, Collaborative Design and more.